Zanzibar Travel Information

 Armed crime is on the increase and there have been serious attacks on foreigners in Arusha and on Pemba Island.
 There have also been reports of robberies and kidnapping on Zanzibar, and piracy in the Indian Ocean and Gulf of Aden is a serious concern with commercial and tourist vessels being fired upon and several British tourists taken hostage.

 The international country dialling code for Tanzania, as well as Zanzibar, is +255.
-The outgoing code is 000, followed by the relevant country code (e.g. 00027 for South Africa).
-City/area codes are in use, e.g. (0)24 for Zanzibar and (0)22 for Dar-es-Salaam.
-There is good mobile phone coverage in main cities and towns, with operators using GSM networks; rural areas may have limited coverage.
+There is good mobile phone coverage in main cities and towns, while rural areas may have limited coverage.
 There are international roaming agreements with most international operators.
 Avoid making telephone calls from hotels; they can be very expensive.
-Internet cafes are available in the main towns and resorts.
+Internet cafés are available in the main towns and resorts.

 Become our Zanzibar Travel Expert